User0332/GianMarcoChess/README.md

 - Also add king vs pawn vs king eval
 - Add pruning to not search big sacrifices when a depth of 5+ (or some other arbitrary number) after the sac will not be searched
 - Allow transposition table to have rotated boards
+- Have bias against moving king in opening

 ## Changelog -- Discontinued
 - Started late (started 9/1/23, not all changes from 9/1/23 are listed)